bramrutha/CapstoneProject/README.md

 This is a simple table of airport codes and corresponding cities.

+## ETL Workflow Steps

+Below are the tasks performed in the DAG :

+1. Create an EMR connection and submit Spark job on EMR cluster using SSH.
+This step will extract the data (I94 data, weather data, demographics data and airports data), transform them and loads the transformed data in parquet format in S3.
+2. Create Fact and Dimension tables in Redshift.
+3. Load Fact and dimension tables from the transformed data present in S3.
+4. Perform data quality checks for the records loaded in Redshift.

 ## How to run

+1. Start the AIrflow weberver and access the Airflow UI.
+2. Create the Emr connection, AWS connection and Redshift connection by entering the credentials in the Airflow UI.
-Start the AIrflow weberver and toggle to DAG switch to ON for the scheduler to pick up the DAG and start running.
+3. Toggle the DAG twitch to ON for the scheduler to pick the job and start running as per the schedule.